Six Good Reasons to Enroll Your Toddler in a Dance Class - Baby Chick

 Share

-Six weeks ago, my 1-year-old daughter had her first dance class.
+Six weeks ago, my one-year-old daughter had her first dance class.
 Okay, I know you probably think I’m an over-the-top mom, and to an extent, you are right.
-However, after extensively looking for a playgroup for our daughter, we were excited to find that our local dance studio offered a parent and child class for kids, starting at one year old!
+However, after extensively looking for a playgroup for our daughter, we were excited to find that our local dance studio offered a parent-and-child class for kids, starting at one-year-old!

 It was more affordable than classes at a play gym.
 She even got to wear a tutu (which my daughter and I both loved).
 She is very shy and slow to warm up, even with family.
-I was hoping that enrolling her in dance would not only provide her with an organized playtime with kids her age.
-But also encourage her to be a little more independent and not so fearful of her surroundings.
+I was hoping that enrolling her in dance would not only provide her with organized playtime with kids her age but also encourage her to be a little more independent and less fearful of her surroundings.

 In the first class, she clung to me and wouldn’t participate in the activities without me by her side.
 But as the weeks passed, she ventured farther and farther from me, and I was delighted!
 By the time the last class came, she had walked into her classroom and went right to her first activity space.
 She voluntarily participated and excelled at each activity as I watched swelling with pride.